-We can also see how this dynamic changes at different levels of congressional sentiment in favor of the use of military force ( $\beta$ ).
-First, we limit our consideration to unilateral uses of force in Figure 7, above.
+We can also see how this dynamic changes at different levels of congressional sentiment in favor of the use of military force (β).
+First, we limit our consideration to unilateral uses of force in Figure 1.7, above.
 As noted above in the discussion of Model I, we see that Congress can actually maintain reasonable influence over the use of military force even when the President acts unilaterally.
-Figure 7 essentially takes the blue line from Figure 6 (representing force employed unilaterally) and adds a third dimension: congressional sentiment ( $\beta$ ).
-While still maintaining the same "upside-down-U" shape, we see that the figure narrows substantially at lower levels of congressional support (near $\beta = 0$ ), and conversely widens significantly when there is more congressional support for the use of force (near $\beta = 2$ ).
+Figure 1.7 essentially takes the blue line from Figure 1.6 (representing force employed unilaterally) and adds a third dimension: congressional sentiment (β).
+While still maintaining the same "upside-down-U" shape, we see that the figure narrows substantially at lower levels of congressional support (near $\beta = 0$), and conversely widens significantly when there is more congressional support for the use of force (near $\beta = 2$).
 The maximum amount of force the President will be willing to employ is thus proportional to congressional sentiment for the operation, even when acting unilaterally.

-Now, allowing for the possibility of formal authorization for the use of military force in Figure
+Now, allowing for the possibility of formal authorization for the use of military force in Figure 1.8, we see a similar pattern as that shown by the darkened portions of the curves

-&lt;sup>65Consider, for example, the Obama Administration's effort to receive explicit approval for its Counter-ISIS campaign: the size of the effort was relatively small, and it was already well underway before authorization was requested in early 2015.
+68Consider, for example, the Obama Administration's effort to receive explicit approval for its Counter-ISIS campaign: the size of the effort was relatively small, and it was already well underway before authorization was requested in early 2015.
 Congress thus had little incentive to give formal approval when the administration was already doing what Congress wanted.
 More recent efforts to update the 2001 AUMF would fall under a similar logic.
 Since the White House is by-and-large already undertaking the small counter-terrorism operations members of Congress generally support, there is no incentive for members of Congress to put their own "skin in the game" with a new AUMF.

-Figure 7: Force Employed as a Function of Adversary Power (t) and Congressional Sentiment ( $\beta$ )-Unilateral Force Only
+Figure 1.8 Equilibrium Force Employed (and, Authorization Status) as a Function of Adversary Power (t) and Congressional Sentiment (β) -AUMF Option Included in Figure 1.6.

-8, we see a similar pattern as that shown by the darkened portions of the curves in Figure 6.
 At the front of the figure, we see the same blue conical object representing uses of force undertaken unilaterally.
 At a certain threshold, however, we see a step (technically, a discontinuity) up to a much higher level of force.
 This orange upper-shelf in the back consists of uses of force undertaken pursuant to formal congressional approval.

-Note that one of the major differences between Figures 7 and 8 is the additional surface area covered in Figure 8.
+Note that one of the major differences between Figures 1.7 and 1.8 is the additional surface area covered in Figure 1.8.
 This suggests that more threats will be responded to when AUMF's are a possibility.
 Moreover, note that at every level of congressional sentiment, the presence of an AUMF greatly expands the amount of force to be used against the largest threats.